dhellmann/pymotw-3/source/collections/namedtuple.rst

 ``namedtuple`` provides several useful attributes and methods for working with subclasses and instances.
-All of these built-in properties have names prefixed with underscore (``_``), which by convention in most Python programs indicates a private attribute.
-However, for ``namedtuple`` the prefix is intended to protect the name from collision with user-provided attribute names.
+All of these built-in properties have names prefixed with an underscore (``_``), which by convention in most Python programs indicates a private attribute.
+For ``namedtuple``, however, the prefix is intended to protect the name from collision with user-provided attribute names.

 The names of the fields passed to ``namedtuple`` to define the new class are saved in the :attr:`_fields` attribute.